How does Boko Haram justify kidnap of 230 Nigerian teenage girls?

 A timely piece of research has now appeared to help us understand: it comes from Nigeria’s Political Violence Research Network, a new collaborative group.
-The data in Our Bodies, Their Battleground: Boko Haram and Gender-Based Violence against Christian women and children in North-Eastern Nigeria since 1999 has been offered and assembled at considerable personal risk by hundreds of courageous women and dozens of determined men.
+The data in Our Bodies, Their Battleground: an extremist group that is located primarily in Northern Nigeria and Gender-Based Violence against Christian women and children in North-Eastern Nigeria since 1999 has been offered and assembled at considerable personal risk by hundreds of courageous women and dozens of determined men.

 Our Bodies, Their Battleground is neither a series of impersonal statistics nor a simple compendium of stomach-churning testimonies.
 It goes further by endeavoring to identify and understand the shadowy undercurrents which run through Boko Haram’s ultra-Salafist ideology to direct the violence it perpetrates.
 The authors, Atta Barkindo, Benjamin Gudaku and Caroline Wesley, also explore the facilitating characteristics of the country in which the insurgency has come to operate so effectively.

 The unique characteristic of this research, however, is its focus on a hitherto unexplored angle: the extent to which Boko Haram has deliberately targeted individuals on the basis of their religion and gender.

 Significantly, according to this research, the fact that Christian women and children suffer at the hands of Boko Haram is not incidental.
 It is a carefully calculated part of the movement’s multi-pronged front-line offensive which is designed to intimidate the population into accepting political-religious change.